awhmaisy/275-striders-cooked/README.md

 ## credits

-this project is made possible thanks to the hard work of our team members and the support from acad 275, including professor patrick dent, and our lovely tas dhruvam zaveri and neeraj salunke.
+this project is made possible thanks to the hard work of our class and the support from acad 275, including professor patrick dent, and our amazing TAs dhruvam zaveri and neeraj salunke.